-REL2620 Way of the Earth (CDiv) (3) Explores the profound links between ecology and spirituality, between Mother Nature (Gaia concept) and conceptions of human/divine nature(s).
+Explores the profound links between ecology and spirituality, between Mother Nature (Gaia concept) and conceptions of human/divine nature(s).
 The course aims to integrate perspectives on such topics as science and religion, the spirituality of indigenous peoples, ecofeminism, Creation Spirituality, and reverence for nature in the teachings of world religions.
-The amount of work required for upperdivision credit wil differ in both quantity and quality from that required for lower-division credit.
+The amount of work required for upper-division credit differs in both quantity and quality from that required for lower-division credit.
 Fulfills General Education Religious Studies Requirement.
+Fulfills Cultural Diversity requirement.